How to Install Debian 12 on VMware Workstation 17

 Step 11

-In the Select a Disk window, you must select the Create a new virtual disk option as you will be installing a Debian from scratch.
+In the Select a Disk window, you need to create a new disk.
+To do this, select the Create a new virtual disk option.
+In this way, you will be able to start installing Debian from scratch.

 Creating a New Virtual Disk